Urban Splash: History

 In September 2008, Urban Splash announced it would be making significant redundancies due to the downturn in the UK property market.
-This downturn has led to delays on some projects.
+The downturn also led to delays on some projects.

-In March 2010, it was announced by Urban Splash that they would be drawing up plans for an £80 million project to renovate the Pleasureland Southport site and construct an outdoor heated swimming pool, while expanding the marine lake and construct a winter garden, which will all be housed under a landmark atrium inspired by the Eden project.
+In March 2010, it was announced by Urban Splash that they would be drawing up plans for an £80 million project to renovate the Pleasureland Southport site and construct an outdoor heated swimming pool, while expanding the marine lake and constructing a winter garden, which will all be housed under a landmark atrium inspired by the Eden project.
 Plans were abandoned in 2012 after the viability of the project was hit by recession.

-In 2012, Lakeshore's residents moved into the old tobacco factory in Bristol, a highly sustainable apartment complex.
-The apartments come complete with underfloor heating powered by a Biomass Boiler and a guide promoting sustainable living as part of the package.
-As of 19 February 2015, Urban Splash sold the freehold of the site to Adriatic Land 3 Limited.
+In September 2012, the company reported pre-tax losses of £9.3 million and debts of £234.4 million for the previous year.

 In October 2013, Urban Splash sold one of their undeveloped acquisitions – the former Sunbeam motorcycle factory site, off the Penn Road island in Wolverhampton – which had been disused since 1999.
 Property developer and former rugby player Liam Wordley bought the site, traditionally known as Sunbeamland, with the intention to convert for residential use.

-In 2014, Urban Splash refinanced £135 million of debt in conjunction with entering into a joint venture with The Pears Group, and restructured itself.
+In 2014 Urban Splash refinanced £135 million of debt in conjunction with entering into a joint venture with The Pears Group, and restructured itself.

 In the wake of the Grenfell Tower fire, a number of buildings developed by Urban Splash were reported to have been constructed using unsafe cladding.
-In January 2018, Chips, Manchester failed a Greater Manchester Fire and Rescue Service risk assessment after the cladding on the building was found to have "non fire retardant" written on it.
+In January 2018, the Chips building in Manchester failed a Greater Manchester Fire and Rescue Service risk assessment after the cladding on the building was found to have "non fire retardant" written on it.
 The cladding was then removed at the residents' expense.

 In November 2018, the BBC reported that the cladding on the redeveloped Saxton Parade building in Leeds was combustible and did not meet current or previous building standards.

-In 2020, Swansea Council announced that Urban Splash would be its preferred development partner for a number of key sites, including the Civic Centre, Swansea Central north and a plot of land running alongside the River Tawe in the St Thomas area of the city.
+In 2020 Swansea Council announced that Urban Splash would be its preferred development partner for a number of key sites, including the Civic Centre, Swansea Central north and a plot of land running alongside the River Tawe in the St Thomas area of the city.